Solutions for Wi-Fi Connection Problems on Fluss+: Disconnection Fixes

 • Hologram IoT SIM — Global coverage option, good if you need flexibility across networks.

-• Justworx IoT SIM Cards — South Africa-based, optimised for IoT devices, connects to Vodacom or MTN automatically.
+• Justworx IoT SIM Cards — South Africa-based, optimised for IoT devices, connect to Vodacom or MTN automatically.

 Still Having Issues?